vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 The fi rst \[section of the *cakra* is to be imagined as being produced\]

-by one fi re and two energies, the \[second\] one by three fi res and the triad of energies, //73// and the \[last\] as made up of two lotuses and the triple *bhūgṛ ha* .
+by one fi re and two energies, the \[second\] one by three fi res and the triad of energies, //73// and the \[last\] as made up of two lotuses and the triple *bhūgṛha* .
 Five energies, four fi res, two lotuses, and the triple earths //74// \[constitute thus\] the great *cakra* in its complete fullness.

 This aspect \[of the *cakra* \] is explained \[thus\]: the fi rst \[portion\] is that of the *navayoni* .
 To this are added the two \[ *cakras* of\] ten triangles, //75//